CERT-Polska/mwdb-core/docs/user-guide/4-Storing-blobs.rst

 .. note::

-   Before storing blob, filter out things that are originating from specific execution in sandbox and are not specific for malware operations themselves e.g. **random nonces, memory pointers and other noise**.
+   Before storing a blob, filter out things that are originating from specific execution in sandbox and are not specific for malware operations themselves e.g. **random nonces, memory pointers and other noise**.
 This will help you to avoid duplications.

 Blob attributes